community.crypto.get_certificate module – Get a certificate from a host:port

 Synopsis

-• Makes a secure connection and returns information about the presented certificate
+• Makes a secure connection and returns information about the presented certificate.

 • The module uses the cryptography Python library.

-• Support SNI (Server Name Indication) only with python >= 2.7.
+• Support SNI (Server Name Indication) only with Python 2.7 and newer.

 Requirements